Xavi criticises Madrid, Lopetegui announcement timing

 Lopetegui's sacking came just two days before Spain's opening game against Portugal in Sochi.

-But Xavi believes the nation, who will be led by Fernando Hierro, can still have a strong World Cup.
+Xavi believes the nation, which will be led by Fernando Hierro, can still have a strong World Cup.

 "There are very prepared people and a very good atmosphere.
 It's not the best situation but at the same time, it unites them more and they give more of themselves, you never know."